Decidable (Ac)counting with Parikh and Muller: Adding Presburger Arithmetic to Monadic Second-Order Logic over Tree-Interpretable Structures

 \end{definition}

 Solvability of positive Diophantine equations is undecidable, which is a straightforward consequence of the undecidability of arbitrary Diophantine equations over integers \cite{MatiyasevichDio}.

-We will show that for any $\mathcal{D}$, we can compute a \thelogic sentence $\varphi_\mathcal{D}$ whose satisfiability over labeled trees coincides with solvability of $\mathcal{D}$, despite $\varphi_\mathcal{D}$ being only ``minimally outside'' \thegoodlogic –- also noting that sentences of this shape still warrant decidable satisfiability over finite words \cite[Thm.
+We will show that for any $\mathcal{D}$, we can compute an \thelogic sentence $\varphi_\mathcal{D}$ whose satisfiability over labeled trees coincides with solvability of $\mathcal{D}$, despite $\varphi_\mathcal{D}$ being only ``minimally outside'' \thegoodlogic –- also contrasting the fact that sentences of this shape still warrant decidable satisfiability over finite words \cite[Thm.
 8.13]{Kla04}.

 As detailed in \Cref{fig:tree}, we let $\varphi_\mathcal{D}\coloneqq\varphi_{\mathrm{lab}}\land \varphi_{\mathrm{prod}}\land\varphi_{\mathrm{sol}}$ characterize trees labeled by $w$ and $\hat{w}$, for $w \in M$, such that each model $\xi$ of $\varphi_\mathcal{D}$ corresponds to a solution $\nu$ of $\mathcal{D}$ as follows: for each $\nv{z}\in NV$, the number of nodes in $\xi$ labeled with $\nv{z}$ (i.e., $\cnts{\pr{P}_\nv{z}}$) equals the number that $\nu$ assigns to $\nv{z}$.
 Likewise, for each variable product $w\nv{z}_i\in M$, we ensure that $\cnts{\pr{P}_{w\nv{z}_i}}=\cnts{\pr{P}_{w}}\cdot\cnts{\pr{P}_{\nv{z}_i}}$.
-To this end, we stipulate via $\varphi_{\mathrm{lab}}$ that for any $w$, all $w$-labeled nodes are pairwise $\succ^{\!+}$-incomparable, and every ${w\nv{z}}$-labeled node has exactly one ${w}$-labeled ancestor (using the label $\hat{w}$ for ``padding'' between $w$ and $w\nv{z}_i$), and we enforce via $\varphi_{\mathrm{prod}}$ that for any $w, w\nv{z}_i\in M$, each subtree rooted in a $w$-labeled node contains precisely as many ${w\nv{z}_i}$-labeled nodes as there are ${\nv{z}}_i$-labeled nodes in the whole tree.
-Finally, under the conditions enforced by $\varphi_{\mathrm{lab}}$ and $\varphi_{\mathrm{prod}}$, $\varphi_{\mathrm{sol}}$ implements that the model indeed encodes a solution of the given~$\mathcal{D}$.
+To this end, we stipulate via $\varphi_{\mathrm{lab}}$ that for any $w$, all $w$-labeled nodes are pairwise $\succ^{\!*}$-incomparable, and every ${w\nv{z}}$-labeled node has exactly one ${w}$-labeled ancestor (using the label $\hat{w}$ for ``padding'' between $w$ and $w\nv{z}_i$), and we enforce via $\varphi_{\mathrm{prod}}$ that for any $w, w\nv{z}_i\in M$, each subtree rooted in a $w$-labeled node contains precisely as many ${w\nv{z}_i}$-labeled nodes as there are ${\nv{z}}_i$-labeled nodes in the whole tree.
+Finally, under the conditions enforced by $\varphi_{\mathrm{lab}}$ and $\varphi_{\mathrm{prod}}$, $\varphi_{\mathrm{sol}}$ implements that the model indeed encodes a solution of the given $\mathcal{D}$.

 While the first conjunct is pure MSO and the third conjunct is a variable-free Presburger atom, the second conjunct is not in \thegoodlogic: $\exists Z$ occurs inside the scope of $\forall y$, thus $Z$ is not assertive.
-Yet, $Z$ occurs in a non-simple Presburger atom and must therefore be delicate, as must be $z$ due to the set atom $Z(z)$.
-Yet, as discussed in \Cref{sec:SyntaxSemantics}, this is at odds with $z$ occurring in $y \succ^+\! z$.
+Yet, as discussed in \Cref{sec:SyntaxSemantics} (Obs. $\dagger$), this is at odds with $Z$ occurring in $\varphi_\downarrow(y,Z)$.